RevolutionAnalytics/checkpoint-server/docs/setting-up-deploy-keys.md

 account for advanced source control management when working with git repos that are part of a Github.com Organization account.
 -When a local machine account may need to be shared with multiple users, and is typically used for unattended automation and running scripts from CI, cron, etc.
+-When you can not or do not want to have a different local user account for each repo you are working with.

 ###This document describes how to do this for 2 repos, but you can have as many as needed.

 ## Part 1 - Getting Started with the key generation
-While logged into the user account that will do the work "mran-user" in this case.
+sign into the user account that will do the work "mran-user" in this case.

 `ssh-keygen -t ecdsa -b 521 -C "MRAN-site@revolutionanalytics.com"`
 Set the output of the key file to be: